Dresae/PrcW04-NavBar_A/readme.md

-#  Simple NavBar with accordion effect
+#  Simple NavBar with hamburguer effect
 Lets make a simple and responsive Navbar template.

 ##  Branches dev1 and dev2